20 min read

 Does it resonate with them or does it fall flat?

 This is when it helps to have an engaged audience of people you can personally connect with.
 They will often be your best source of feedback in optimizing your copy to attract other people like them.

-On the topic of conversing with your target audience members, it will also come in handy to build relationships with your email subscribers when it comes to collecting social proof.
+On the topic of conversing with your target audience members, landing pages will also come in handy to build relationships with your email subscribers when it comes to collecting social proof.
 Social proof often refers to a short testimonial an audience member gives in favor of your product, service, or free incentive.

 There are a couple ways you can grab testimonials:

 Once you have the testimonial, you can place it on your landing page near the CTA button to strengthen your messaging.
 Adding a photo thumbnail and name to the testimonial can also help you boost conversions.